wazuh/wazuh-documentation/source/docker-monitor/dependencies.rst

 The required modules can be installed with Pip, the Python package manager.
 Most of UNIX distributions have this tool available in their software repositories:

-a) For CentOS/RHEL/Fedora systems:
+a) For CentOS/RHEL/Fedora operating systems:

 .. code-block:: console

   # yum update && yum install python3-pip

-b) For Debian/Ubuntu systems:
+b) For Debian/Ubuntu operating systems:

 .. code-block:: console